ToshUxanoff/test-task/README.md

 ## CI/CD Pipeline
 CI/CD is implemented using GitHub Actions.
-It is located in **realworld-example-app/.github/workflows/build-and-deploy.yml** Helm configs are located in **realworld-example-app/helm**
+You can find examples of ci/cd working in application's repo: https://github.com/ToshUxanoff/realworld-example-app Github Actions config is located in **realworld-example-app/.github/workflows/build-and-deploy.yml** Helm configs are located in **realworld-example-app/helm**
 ### Pipeline steps
 - Checkout repository